Compress String

 Whats the Difference Between Unowned and Weak References?

 TIL I finally learned when to use unowned as opposed to using weak.
-Under the hood: unowned is essentially a force-unwrap of a weak capture, with all that it entails.
+Differences Under the hood: unowned is essentially a force-unwrap of a weak capture, with all that it entails.
 Because of this using it slightly more dangerous.
 Crash danger: Accessing an unowned reference while it’s nil will cause a crash.
 Compilation error: Every weak reference, must be an optional property.
 Otherwise you’ll get a compilation error: weak var delegate: DataEntryDelegate = DataHandler() // ERROR: 'weak' variable should have optional type 'DataEntryDelegate?...

 March 11, 2022 · 3 min